-business curriculum for effective instruction and assessment of learning.
+Students will develop skills for lesson planning and crafting business curriculum for effective instruction and assessment of learning.
 Students learn methods and materials unique to 5-12 Business teaching.
 Planning for teaching and learning experiences based on secondary student learning needs is the focus.
-Must be fully accepted into the Teacher Education Program.
+Must be fully accepted to the Teacher Education Program.
 Concurrent enrollment in EDU 346 required.
-(Prerequisites: EDU 370, EDU 371 and EDU 440) (Fall)
+(Prerequisites: EDU 370, EDU 371 and EDU 440) (Must be taken at Waldorf University) (Fall)

-Clinical Experience in Teaching Business (1 cr.)
+Clinical Experience in Teaching Business .....(1 cr.)

 Students gain instructional experience in a secondary classroom setting.
 Twenty hours of participatory clinical experience in a secondary business classroom are required.
 Must be fully accepted into the Teacher Education Program.
 Concurrent enrollment in EDU 345 required.
-(Fall)
+(Must be taken at Waldorf University) (Fall)